wesnoth/wesnoth-multiplayer-data-dashboard/README.md

 # Wesnoth Multiplayer Data Dashboard

 This is a dashboard that allows you to query and visualize data that the [The Battle for Wesnoth Project](https://wiki.wesnoth.org/Project) collects about multiplayer games played on the official server.
+The live app can be viewed at https://replays.wesnoth.org/dashboard/.

 ![Full Page Screenshot](readme_assets/full_page.png)